 The subdivision and layout of Castlecrag was designed by Walter Burley Griffin and the south eastern side of the centre is within the Griffin Conservation Area.
-The centre sits on a ridgeline with views to the south.
+The centre sits on a ridgeline with wide views across the district.

-Castlecrag has a predominantly one to two storey built form character with a fine grain street frontage.
-The built form has a strong heritage character, referencing the original vision for Castlecrag and the existing Griffin Conservation area.
+The Griffin Conservation Area has a predominantly one to two storey built form character with a fine grain street frontage.
+The built form of the conservation area has a strong heritage character, referencing the original vision for Castlecrag.
 The centre offers north-facing cafes and associated outdoor dining, complemented by retractable awnings on the southern side of the street and consistent fixed awnings to the north.
 The centre has been recently improved with new large unit Urban Stone paving, planting and street furniture.
 Generally, improvements include additional street trees and planting on the southern side of Edinburgh Rd.